SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 people not have been paying attention?!

 Note the structure in that 3rd peak: see the bump up in case rates in December?
-That's the beginning of the payment in misery and lives for reckless Thanksgiving gatherings.
+That's the beginning of the payment in misery and deaths for reckless Thanksgiving gatherings.
 All of which was _avoidable_ by minor behavior changes that public health people have been shouting at the top of their lungs for months now.
-Avoidable misery and death.
+Avoidable misery.
+Avoidable deaths.

 A joke I found initially amusing, but now just depressing:
 - American: "We're going to have to retire the phrase 'avoid that like the plague',